 The native prairie of Big Blue Ranch provides a home for the now rare Greater Prairie Chicken, which is still abundant here.
 These large birds in the grouse family can be heard “booming” in late April and early May.
 Big Blue Ranch has several hill top leks (booming sites) where you can observe their stomping and strutting.

 If you’re interested in viewing Greater Prairie Chickens we offer a special outing.
 We will pick you up at the lodge and drop you off at blinds that were set up with the help of Dr. Paul Jonsgaard from the University of Nebraska.
 These blinds will offer you exceptional views of the Prairie Chickens in their native habitat.
+Please call or email for reservations to insure sufficient blind space for your group.

 Every season offers special birds to watch.
 This central flyway is used by many migratory birds.
 Ducks, geese, trumpeter swans and pelicans stop at the lake in both spring and fall.
 Some nest near the lake and some may stay in the vicinity year round, weather permitting.
 You might catch sight of a solitary great blue heron wading in the shallows.